xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 independent code.
 And the 68000 instruction `MOVE 8(A6),D0` has exactly the same timing as `MOVE X(PC),D0`.

-So  I'm  convinced,  now, that there is no good reason NOT to use dynamic storage.
+So  I'm  convinced,  now, that there is no good reason _not_ to use dynamic storage.

 Since this use of local variables fits so well into the scheme of